Perimenopausal weight gain feels different for many

 Even if you’re trying to eat “better”

-foods for menopause now, the years of feasting on too much pasta, bread,
+detoxing to lose weight in menopause, the years of feasting on too much

-wine, and sugar can have a major impact on your current weight issues.
-The number
+pasta, bread, wine, and sugar can have a major impact on your current weight issues.

-of fat cells you have is connected to your blood sugar levels and your insulin levels.
+The number of fat cells you have is connected to your blood sugar levels and your

-Over time, a diet filled with processed foods and refined sugars can cause “insulin
+insulin levels.
+Over time, a diet filled with processed foods and refined sugars

-resistance.”
-And when you are insulin resistant, your body will convert every last
+can cause “insulin resistance.”
+And when you are insulin resistant, your body will

 4. Favorite weight loss strategies can do more harm than good.